craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 Until the beginning of your next turn, you gain 2 Damage Resistance.

-## Pursuing Engagement
+## Halting Engagement
 ###### REQ: 3EXP, 5+TMK, Engage
 ###### W+2 AP
 ###### USE: Melee Weapon
-This feature replaces the 'Engage' Martial Feature.
+This feature inherits and replaces the 'Engage' Martial Feature.

-Target a creature within your Weapon Range and establish Line of Sight.

-Make an Attack Roll against that target's Will.
-If you hit, you deal your Weapon Damage as normal, and you impose the 'Engaged' [[Ailment]].

-You may not use this feature again until your target is no longer 'Engaged'.

-While your target is 'Engaged'
+While your target is 'Engaged',

 ### Arcane Features
 ### Divine Features